gnu-octave/vim-octave/README.md

 ## Usage

-Plugin should work out of the box.
+The plugin should work out of the box.
 You can enable omni completion by setting `omnifunc=syntaxcomplete#Complete`.